March 25th, 2022 | John Mallios, Senior Vice President, Drug & Health Screening, Sterling

 Consider aligning your marijuana use policies with your existing alcohol use policies.
 One of the primary catalysts for the current Department of Transportation (DOT) requirements regarding workplace substance abuse was the 1991 subway crash in New York City.
 After the engineer was found to be under the influence of alcohol during the crash investigation, Congress passed the Omnibus Transportation Employee Drug Testing Act of 1991 (a crack vial was also found in the engineer’s cab).
 Now that marijuana, like alcohol, is legal in many states, it makes sense to handle compliance similarly.
 A risk-appropriate drug screening policy that addresses the employer’s pre-hire and post-hire requirements represents a contract between employers and their employees to ensure workplace safety and the public that these employees may interact with.
 If applied consistently and fairly, it can help ensure that new hires and current employees create and maintain a safe workplace without creating an undue burden for individuals acting responsibly and within their legal rights.
 A good policy still leaves people free to behave as they normally do outside of work if they live in a state which has decriminalized marijuana.

 It’s also important to note that exceptions exist with decriminalized marijuana use, even in locations where pre-hire drug screening is prohibited.
 For example, certain job categories are exempt, including positions in law enforcement, positions requiring a commercial driver’s license, and positions of trust, such as those involving the supervision or care of children, medical patients, or other vulnerable persons.
-This allows you to mitigate risk where it is most appropriate while adjusting your background screening and drug testing policies to meet new standards.
+This allows you to mitigate risk where it is most appropriate while adjusting your background screening and pre employment drug test policies to meet new standards.

 Developing a Flexible Approach Helps With Hiring Challenges